opencv/opencv/modules/gpu/doc/image_processing.rst

     :param dst: Destination image with the same size and depth as  ``src`` .

     :param code: Color space conversion code.
-For details, see  :func:`cvtColor` .
+For details, see  :cpp:func:`cvtColor` .
 Conversion to/from Luv and Bayer color spaces is not supported.

     :param dcn: Number of channels in the destination image.
 If the parameter is 0, the number of the channels is derived automatically from  ``src`` and the  ``code`` .